mhasoba/TheMulQuaBio/BiolStructs_C/Part_14-Embedding_C_in_R.md

-# 13. Embedding C code in R or Python
+# 13. Embedding C code in R

 ## The super basics
 This trivial example comes from [r-bloggers](https://www.r-bloggers.com/three-ways-to-call-cc-from-r/).